6mile/DevSecOps-Playbook/README.md

 # The DevSecOps Omnibus Checklist - Version 1.0
 The intent of this project is to create an actionable list of things that any org, of any size, can do to implement a *functioning* DevSecOps program across an estate of applications.
-Or put more simply: this project is meant to be a list of actionable steps that engineers can follow that will give them a better, more secure application in the ned.
+Or put more simply: this project is meant to be a list of actionable steps that engineers can follow that will give them a better, more secure application.
 And by "actionable" I mean specific things you can do on a server, in your source code or in a vendor platform that will materially influence the security of your web application.

 ## Some background